open-sdg/open-sdg/docs/upgrades/upgrading-2-3-0.md

 ### Indicator iframes

-This feature allows you to create iframe-friendl versions of each indicator.
+This feature allows you to create iframe-friendly versions of each indicator.
 An iframe is an HTML element that loads another HTML page within the same page.
 It essentially puts another webpage within the parent page.

 The URLs of the iframe-friendly versions will be the same link but with "-iframe" at the end e.g. "/1-1-1" & "/1-1-1-iframe" an example of how to embed this into a new age is shown below